 Approval for this statement

-This statement was approved by the Board of Directors on 30th March 2017.
+This statement was approved by the Board of Directors on 3rd January2018.
 A physical copy of this document is stored at our Head Office in Denton, United Kingdom.